 Another hazard can arise as a result of the potential for pellets to outgas carbon monoxide CO in storage.
 This gas is both flammable and toxic and so great care must be exercised to ensure adequate ventilation before entering an enclosed pellet store.
 This risk is considerably greater in larger stores.
 The HSE has issues a Safety Notice on the risk of CO outgassing in pellet storage.

 Care in design and operation can keep the pellets in good condition and provide safe storage, however there are a number of guidelines that should always be observed.
-These will help to minimize damage to pellets during delivery and ensure there are no potential ignition sources.
+These will help to minimise damage to pellets during delivery and ensure there are no potential ignition sources.

 The size of the pellet store should be considered carefully at the outset.
 It should be sufficiently large to allow at least the minimum delivery quantity of local suppliers (typically 5 tonnes, approximately 7.5 m3) without needing to be completely empty first.
 To allow a little “headroom”, a sensible minimum volume is 10 m3.
 Larger users will need a larger store, and a sensible minimum size is 3 weeks storage.
 A larger store will allow larger deliveries and this can often attract a lower price.